What to Pack On a Day Hike with Toddlers | Essential Hiking Gear for Kids

 10 Essentials

-The 10 essentials are items that every hiker should carry, regardless of the length or location of their hike.
+The 10 essentials are a broad list of what to pack on a day hike, regardless of the length or location of your hike.
 The original list was created in the 1930s by The Mountaineers, a Seattle-based organization for climbers and outdoor adventurers.
 The list has changed over time to a systems approach that includes:

 1. Navigation: Map and compass to keep your bearings and avoid getting lost.